Pondělí, 17. březen 2008

 int threadCount = Environment.ProcessorCount;

-int cnt = fromInclusive - chunkSize;
+int index = fromInclusive - chunkSize;

 // processing function